JZach/svcrat/README.md

 ### Issue
 - monitor a service running at '127.0.0.1:1234'
-- if the service goes down (state: 1 -> 0), a message will be send to all users with the utlity [wall](https://man7.org/linux/man-pages/man1/wall.1.html)
+- if the service goes down (state: 1 -> 0), a message will be send to all users with the utility [wall](https://man7.org/linux/man-pages/man1/wall.1.html)

 ### Configuration